emmaahmads/free-genai-bootcamp-2025/vocab_importer/README.md

 - The word must have the English translation
 - The word must have a word group (food, color, etc)
 - For fast prototyping, we will use Streamlit
-- We will use Ollama served by OPEA
+- We will use Ollama served by Docker

 ### Technical Uncertainty